 - ½ tsp kosher salt

-- Dash cayenne or tabasco
+- Dash of cayenne pepper or Tabasco

 For Assembly:

-- 8 slices bacon
+- 8 slices bacon (back bacon or streaky)

-- 4 large eggs
+- 4 large eggs (as fresh as possible)

 - 2 tsp white or rice vinegar

-- 2 english muffins, halved
+- 2 English muffins, halved

 - Butter (for toasting)

-- 2 tbsp chopped parsley (for garnish)
+- 2 tbsp chopped fresh parsley

-How To Make Gordon Ramsay’s Eggs Benedict Recipe
+How To Make Gordon Ramsay’s Eggs Benedict

 Recipe Tips

-What To Serve With Eggs Benedict
+What To Serve With Gordon Ramsay’s Eggs Benedict Recipe

-How To Store Eggs Benedict
+How To Store Gordon Ramsay’s Eggs Benedict Recipe

 Gordon Ramsay’s Eggs Benedict Nutrition Facts